Bird Nest Preschool Craft with Mixed Materials

 Spring is a fun time of year for crafts and activities.
 The sights and sounds of new things growing and warm winds blowing invite us to shed our heavy winter clothing and enjoy the new season.

-- You might take nature walks hoping to spot a bird nest in a tree.
+- Take nature walks, hoping to spot a bird nest in a tree.

-- Or you might read books about bird nests and how birds care for their young.
+- Read books about bird nests and how birds care for their young.